 For tables with variable length columns less than 64 bytes, memory usage can be sized very accurately using the preceding table.
 However, for tables with variable length columns greater than 64 bytes, sizing is approximate at best.
 Besides the variability introduced by pooling, any sizing calculation must be based on an estimate of the average length of data in the variable columns.

 For the safest and most conservative estimates, you can use the maximum length when calculating variable length columns.
 If, on the other hand, there are many variable length columns or you know the data will vary widely, you can use an estimated average or 90th percentile figure, to avoid over-estimating memory consumption.

-For tree indexes, which are the default index type, you can calculate the size of the individual index entries by adding up the size for each column in the index plus 40 bytes for overhead (pointers and lengths).
+VoltDB uses tree indexes.
+You can calculate the size of the individual index entries by adding up the size for each column in the index plus 40 bytes for overhead (pointers and lengths).
 The size of the columns are identical to the sizes when sizing tables, as described in Table 4.1, “Memory Requirements For Tables By Datatype”, with the exception of non-inlined binary data.
 For variable length columns equal to or greater than 64 bytes in length, the index only contains an 8-byte pointer; the data itself is not replicated.

-So, for example, the CustomerByName index on the Customer table, which is a tree index containing the VARCHAR(32) fields LastName and FirstName, has a length of 56 bytes for each entry:
+So, for example, the CustomerByName index on the Customer table, which is an index containing the VARCHAR(32) fields LastName and FirstName, has a length of 56 bytes for each entry:

 8 Pointer to LastName 8 Pointer to FirstName 40 Overhead 56 Total

-The following equation summarizes how to calculate the size of a tree index.
+The following equation summarizes how to calculate the size of an index.

 (sum-of-column-sizes + 8 + 32) * rowcount